-It’s Saturday and today we have ’This Week in Wrestling’, the 41st of 2021.
-Today Brian looks at the possibility that the Dudley Boyz are no longer…”Boys” and shares all the best wrestling content from this week.
+It’s Saturday and today we have ’This Week in Wrestling’, the 46th entry of 2022.
+Today Brian weighs in on where the Usos rank as far as great WWE tag teams go and shares all the best wrestling content from this week.